Relationships between Jewish religious movements: Modern Orthodox views

-A number of modern Orthodox rabbis advocate good relations with their non-Orthodox peers.
-In 1982, Tradition: A Journal of Orthodox Jewish Thought published a symposium on the state of Orthodox Judaism, with contributions by many leading Orthodox rabbis.
+A number of Modern Orthodox rabbis advocate good relations with their non-Orthodox peers.
+In 1982, Tradition: A Journal of Orthodox Jewish Thought published a symposium on the state of Orthodox Judaism that included contributions by many leading Orthodox rabbis.
 The first question the editor asked the rabbis was: "Do you believe that recent developments warrant the triumphalism exhibited by segments of Orthodoxy which predict the total disappearance of non-Orthodox movements?"
-Rabbi Marc D. Angel replied that "we should be frightened by the possibility.
-With all our theological differences, yet we part of one Jewish people and work together in so many ways for the benefit of the Jewish community...
+Rabbi Marc D. Angel replied, "We should be frightened by the possibility.
+With all our theological differences, yet we are part of one Jewish people and work together in so many ways for the benefit of the Jewish community...
 It is not a happy prospect that the overwhelming majority of American Jews will lose their Jewishness.
 It is also unlikely that the vast numbers of the non-Orthodox community will move into Orthodoxy in the relatively near future."
 Rabbi David Berger replied, "I confess that I would not look forward to such a disappearance....
 The Jewish loyalties and observances of non-Orthodox Jews are decidedly better than nothing....
 The only weakening of Conservatism and Reform for which Orthodoxy can legitimately hope would come through conversion to Orthodoxy.
 No such development appears imminent in statistically significant numbers."
 The message of other rabbis rings a similar note; no rabbis profiled in the symposium believed that most non-Orthodox Jews would ever convert to Orthodoxy.
-Thus Orthodoxy should work together on some issues with non-Orthodox Judaism, and it is far better for Jews to be members of non-Orthodox Judaism than to assimilate and not be religious Jews at all.
+Thus, Orthodoxy should work together on some issues with non-Orthodox Judaism, and it is far better for Jews to be members of non-Orthodox Judaism than to assimilate and not be religious Jews at all.

-A small number of modern Orthodox rabbis cooperate with non-Orthodox rabbis on a regular basis through smaller organizations such as CLAL (The National Jewish Center for Learning and Leadership) and the New York Board of Rabbis.
+A small number of modern Orthodox rabbis regularly cooperate with non-Orthodox rabbis through smaller organizations such as CLAL (The National Jewish Center for Learning and Leadership) and the New York Board of Rabbis.

-Some American Modern Orthodox rabbis created a new modern Orthodox advocacy group, Edah, which included members of the Rabbinical Council of America.
+Some American Modern Orthodox rabbis created a new modern Orthodox advocacy group called Edah, which included members of the Rabbinical Council of America.
 Edah's mission statement stated: "The Vision of Edah is an Orthodox Jewish community in which we, as members, leaders, and institutions ... reach out to and interact with Jews of all the movements as well as non-affiliated Jews as an expression of the wholeness of, and in an effort to strengthen, the entire Jewish people."